philona123/MissionJava/README.md

 **MissonJava:**
-This Repository contains all the programs I wrote to learn the java basic
+This Repository contains all the programs I wrote to learn the java basics